Cephalocereus: Description

 These cacti show a columnar and upright growth habit, and may be branched or unbranched reaching heights of 10 to 12 meters.
 The light green shoots, which turn gray with age, have a diameter of up to 40 centimeters and are almost completely covered by dense thorns near the top.
 On the 12 to 30 (or more) vertical ribs are closely spaced dimorphic areoles.
 The up to 5 central spines are yellowish to gray and up to 4 centimeters long.
 The numerous, bristly or hair-like radial spines usually enclose the shoot tightly.
 The flowers are medium-sized, tubular to bell-shaped, borne in a woolly structure called cephalium which can appear apically or laterally and open at night.
 The flower cup and the flower tube are covered with small scales.

 The fruits are ovoid with small scales, and woolly.
 The smooth, pear-shaped seeds are black.

 Taxonomy

+The genus Cephalocereus was established in 1838 by Ludwig Karl Georg Pfeiffer.

 Species

-As of 2021 the following species are:
+As of 2025, Plants of the World Online accepted the following species: